Myth: “The photo I used was just what I really look like”

 All in all, it’s helpful to understand that natural photogenicness is correlated with (but not the same as) attractiveness.

-Being attractive in person doesn’t automatically equal photogenic.
-And being naturally photogenic doesn’t automatically equal attractive in person.
+Being attractive in person doesn’t automatically equal being photogenic.
+And being naturally photogenic doesn’t automatically equal IRL attractiveness.

 Photographers have long been known to note the difference between the on-camera and off-camera appearances of famous models.
 (Kate Moss, for example, has been rumored to look quite ordinary in the flesh.
 Not that I can personally confirm or deny.)